-A Clinical Research Dentist (daljit.jagdev@kcl.ac.uk) will examine your mouth and record any gum disease or other inflammation or pathology.
+A Clinical Research Dentist will examine your mouth and record any gum disease or other inflammation or pathology.
 This will take less than 10 minutes.
 To record your relevant medical and COVID-19 history, we will ask you a few questions to supplement your medical notes.

-Sampling site: for inpatients we will visit you on the wards; for outpatients, we will visit you in your clinic and for controls, those without symptoms, and for any follow up appointments you may be seen at the Oral Medicine Dept., Floor 22 in Guys Tower or the OCRU on floor 26.
+Sampling site: for inpatients we will visit you on the wards; for outpatients, we will visit you in your clinic and for controls, those without symptoms, and for any follow up appointments you may be seen at the Oral Medicine Dept., Floor 22 in Guys Tower.